pwwang/biopipen/docs/DOCS.md

 - `outfile:file`: The same fasta file, but with dict file created

 #### args
-- `bin`:     The picard executable, default: "picard CreateSequenceDictionary"
+- `picard`:     The picard executable, default: "picard"
 - `params`:  Other parameters for picard CreateSequenceDictionary, default: ""

 #### requires